Your first paragraph ...Home | Day trips from Melbourne | Haunted Weekend

 Full of heritage, this little township is packed full of the most amazing things to do anytime of the year day or night.

-For information the Corner Store and Museum provides everything you might need, maps, brochures and souveniers. it is open 7 days a week.
+For all your information needs, the Corner Store and Museum provides everything you might need, maps, brochures and souvenirs.
+It is open 7 days a week.

 For more information visit the official website for Walhalla.